Keeping the kids happy when moving home

 THE AGE DIFFERENCE:

-Different aged children react differently to news of an impending move:
+Different aged children react differently to the news of an impending move:

-Very young children will be affected least, providing their normal routine is not significantly disrupted.
+Very young children will be affected least, providing their regular routine is not significantly disrupted.

-Children of this age worry about being left behind.
-Especially when they see their favourite toys being packed and put away, which diverts the parent’s attention from them and their normal home routine.
+Children of this age worry about being left behind especially when they see their favourite toys being packed and put away, which diverts the parent's attention from them and their regular home routine.

 Instead of getting them out of the way by sending them off to Nana's or a babysitter, let them stay with you and help you pack up their possessions and toys.

 Never throw out any of these before the move, regardless of their condition as having familiar things around is of great comfort to young children.

 Primary School Children: